Best moisturizers for oily skin editorial flat lay — matte gel bottle on white marble

 • Some users find the lotion texture slightly heavier than pure gels

-Best for: Oily and acne-prone skin, anyone who wants moisturizer that actively reduces oiliness over time, PM use after actives.
+Best for: Oily and acne-prone routines, anyone who wants a lightweight PM moisturizer after actives.

 Check Price on Amazon →